bryanbcook/azdevops-testplan-extension/PublishTestPlanResultsV1/README.md

 `boolean`.
 Optional.

 When specified, the task reports a pipeline run failure if there are skipped tests.
 Defaults to false.

+### `failTaskOnMissingResultsFile` - Fail task when test files are not found

+`boolean`.
+Optional.

+When enabled, the task reports a pipeline run failure if no test files are found or if one or more specified `testResultFiles` refer to invalid files.
+Defaults to true.

 ### `dryRun` - Dry Run